 Van Mieris lived up to Dou's expectations and, already quite early in his career, gained a reputation equal to and sometimes even surpassing that of his master.
-For instance, Cornelis de Bie's comment in 1661 that whoever sees a picture by Van Mieris "has the work of Dou in mind," underscores the parity between the two painters.
+For instance, Cornelis de Bie's (1627-1715) comment in 1661 that whoever sees a picture by Van Mieris "has the work of Dou in mind," underscores the parity between the two painters.
 [8] The Amsterdam city physician Jan Sysmus, in about 1670, even deemed Van Mieris to be "better than Dou."
-The view that Van Mieris eclipsed his teacher was also held by the Frenchman Roger de Piles, who noted in his La vie des peintres of about 1695 that Van Mieris improved on Dou particularly with respect to composition and coloration.
-Gerard de Lairesse (1641-1711) also estimated Van Mieris above Dou in some respects: "Francis Mieris has not only curiously followed his master Gerrard Dou, in the elegant modern manner, but is, in some things, his superior."
-In the legant modern manner, but is, in some things, his superior."
+[9] The view that Van Mieris eclipsed his teacher was also held by the Frenchman Roger de Piles (1635-1709), who noted in his La vie des peintres of about 1695 that Van Mieris improved on Dou particularly with respect to composition and coloration.
+[10] Gerard de Lairesse (1641-1711) also estimated Van Mieris above Dou in some respects: "Francis Mieris has not only curiously followed his master Gerrard Dou, in the elegant modern manner, but is, in some things, his superior."
+[11]

-Surprisingly, however, much as with Dou, extant estate inventories in Leiden and other cities do not list many of Van Mieris's paintings and provide little documentation about his reputation.
-His name does not feature among the twenty-five most mentioned artists in Tables 2 and 3 in the essay on the Leiden fijnschilders.
-Of the 258 Leiden estate inventories used for this research, only ten list works by Van Mieris.
-[12] This seeming anomaly is not as strange as it might initially appear, for Van Mieris's work, like that of Dou, was so expensive that only a select few could afford to buy it.
+Surprisingly, however, much as with Dou, extant estate inventories in Leiden and other cities do not list many of Van Mieris's paintings and provide little documentation about his reputation..
+His name is not among the most frequently cited artists in seventeenth-century estate inventories (see Tables 2 and 3 in the essay Leiden Fijnschilders and the Local Art Market in the Golden Age in this catalogue).
+Of the 258 Leiden estate inventories used for this research, only ten list works by Van Mieris.^[12] This seeming anomaly is not as strange as it might initially appear, for Van Mieris's work, like that of Dou, was so expensive that only a select few could afford to buy it.